 Spanish remains to be one of the commonly used languages in the world next to English.
 In fact, it is not just spoken in Spain alone.
 With this being said, the internet is seeing a massive surge in those interested in Spanish learning and translating common words.
-To help you get started, we are sending your way a quick list of how to say hi in the Spanish language so that you can use it confidently next time.
+To help you get started, we are sending your way a quick list of how to say hi in Spanish, so that you can use it confidently next time.

 What is the first thing that comes to mind when you heard the name Spain?
 You see, just like English, Spanish is so unique and powerful that it is spoken by almost 20 countries in the world.
 It has also massively helped in shaping some of the languages today like in Chavacano for the Philippines, Palenquero in Bolivia, and Papiamentu of Curaçao, Aruba, and Bonaire.